 - One RBMP (ES110) only provides brief overview information on the results of the final designation, without adding any complementary information on the methodology, and the stepwise assessment. - In one RBMP (ES014), HMWBs have been established after verification of the preliminary identification (step 2 of 3), and step 3 is still missing.
-In fact, the RBMP states that "the final designation will be completed when the programme of measures is fully developed". - In most RBMPs, criteria (or thresholds) for defining significant adverse effects on the use are not clearly stated (though adverse effects are listed; ES080 recognises in one case lack of data to support this test) and expert judgment has been extensively used.
+In fact, the RBMP states that "the final designation will be completed when the programme of measures is fully developed". - In Canarian RBMPs (ES120 and ES124), major ports are designated HMWBs without clearly covering steps 2 and 3, assuming that conditions (a) and (b) of article 4.3 of the WFD are fulfilled without justification. - In most RBMPs, criteria (or thresholds) for defining significant adverse effects on the use are not clearly stated (though adverse effects are listed; ES080 recognises in one case lack of data to support this test) and expert judgment has been extensively used.
 ES091 does not provide the results of the assessment of significant adverse effects for transitional water bodies. - Similarly, the identification of "better environmental options" and analysis criteria for this step are not always clear, may be absent (e.g. ES100, ES110), or too generic and poorly developed (most of the RBMPs include only a few lines of generic statements).
+ES124 includes two candidate HMWBs in water bodies where port infrastructures are planned.
+This approach circumvents de facto the obligations of Articles 4(1) and 4(7).
+Finally, ES123 includes one so-called "preliminarly designated" HMWB namely the Port of Arrecife without specifying the following steps to take.